apleroy/GreeterSmartContractDemo/README.md

 A few random notes:

-**Note 1:** The `create-react-app` is extremely hard to use with the upgrade to version 5.
-I ran into tons of issues as there are breaking changes that do not allow use of the `web3` library (which is provided by alchemy).
-As a result, I copied over files from Alchemy's repo rather than reluctantly try to figure out the dependency graph fixes needed for `create-react-app` version 5 (I'm not an advanced user of js or react, just trying to get basics working).
+**Note 1:** The `create-react-app` is hard to use with the upgrade to version 5.
+I ran into the isssue here as there are breaking changes that do not allow use of the `web3` library (which is provided by alchemy).
+As a result, I copied over files from Alchemy's repo rather than reluctantly try to figure out the dependency graph fixes needed for `create-react-app` version 5 (I'm not an advanced user of js or react, and am not setting up a proper 'backend' api for this app - just trying to get basics working).
 For more info: https://github.com/facebook/create-react-app/issues/11756#

 **Note 2:** I deployed the finalized react site to Azure on a *windows* based app service plan.
 This was much easier and I ran into issues with a linux based plan that again I did not want to fix or solve on a basic demo app.